 The BD Vacutainer sample container system is routinely used within the hospital to collect specimens from adults.
 LIP paediatric tubes may be used to collect blood specimens from paediatric patients.
 The guide below contains the details of the various tube types in use and associated tests for both adults and paediatrics.
-Refer to CLN-PATH-014 (PATH/LI/027) for the full document on Saolta Q-Pulse.
+Refer to CLN-PATH-014 (PATH/LI/027) for the full document on hospital Q-Pulse; also available on https://saolta.ie/wards/pathology-laboratory-department-0